ltpitt/python-simple-notifications/README.md

 # notification
-A tiny Python module to send out Email and push notifications (Pushover) from your applications
+A tiny Python module to send out Email and push notifications (Pushover, Pushbullet) from your applications